Chroma Keying Basics

-These features tent to vary if a camera is looking at a single colored background only: The auto focus feature will jump because it can’t find any point in the image that tell it that the focus is right.
+These features tend to vary if a camera is looking at a single-colored background only: The autofocus feature will jump because it can’t find any point in the image that tells it that the focus is right.
 The White Balance will change once someone is stepping into the field of view.
 This will change the color to key too and you need to readjust your Chroma Keying settings again.
 The same applies to the Exposure of your camera: If you don’t lock it down it will change the moment someone is performing in front of the green screen and the Chroma Key Filter won’t work anymore.

 Choosing Which Chroma Keying Filter To Use In mimoLive

-- The Chroma Keying Pro filter is mathematically based on a even lit and well saturated backdrop color.
+- The Chroma Keying Pro filter is mathematically based on an evenly lit and well-saturated backdrop color.
 It works with green or blue but it can be adjusted to any color.
 The Chroma Keying Pro filter will interpret shades of that color as different grades of transparency and it high sensitivity makes it necessary that the backdrop has no folds or shadows.
-Also the image quality of your video device is important: Compression artefacts or color shifts can produce unwanted results in the key.
+Also, the image quality of your video device is important: Compression artifacts or color shifts can produce unwanted results in the key.

 Setting up a confidence monitor

 When working in front of a green screen it is often hard for the actor to imagine what the end result will look like.
-Thats why its nice to have a confidence monitor showing the final video product.
+That is why it’s nice to have a confidence monitor showing the final video product.

 You can use the secondary monitor output of your Mac and the Full Screen Playout feature in mimoLive to make this happen.

-To fix this problem there is an option “Mirror horizontally” in the Full Screen Settings Panel that let the output be mirrored.
+To fix this problem there is an option “Mirror horizontally” in the Full Screen Settings Panel that lets the output be mirrored.
 Please be aware that writings are mirrored too, of cause!